-That the Board considers taking the following action(s):
+That the Committee considers taking the following action(s):

-1. Adopt Resolution No. 23R-XX Adopting the Employee Handbook for the Purposes of Establishing the Rules and Procedures for the Conduct of Personnel/Human Resources Matters.
+1. Agendize adoption of Resolution No. 24R-XX Adopting the Employee Handbook for the Purposes of Establishing the Rules and Procedures for the Conduct of Personnel/Human Resources Matters.

 BACKGROUND/ANALYSIS